openstack-k8s-operators/install_yamls/README.md

 Aside from generating Yaml and running *oc* commands to apply them to your cluster nothing in this repo should modify the local machine, require sudo, or make any changes to the local machine.

 Helper scripts to automate installing CRC and required tools with versions used in openstack-k8s-operators can be found in [devsetup](devsetup/README.md).
-These scripts/playbook required sudo permissions.
+These scripts/playbook require sudo permissions.

 **Note**
 The `install_yamls` project expects several dependencies on the host machine.